wwambolt/schoolwork/comp2513/README.md

 This course provides theory and hands-on experience with the Internet and Web infrastructure, and full stack development using MEAN.
 We will cover an introduction to both client-side and server-side software technologies including database content-driven webpages and, as time allows, an introduction to application frameworks and containers.
 Individual tutorials and assignments will reinforce lectures by providing hands-on experience with web-centric software components.

 ### Minimal Learning Outcomes
-By the conclusion of the course students will understand;
+By the conclusion of the course students will understand
     * Bullet Fundamentals of frontend concepts and technologies: HTML/CSS, JavaScript, jQuery, DOM, JSON, Angular.js
     * Bullet Fundamentals of backend concepts and technologies: PHP, Node.js, a framework like Express
     * Bullet Fundamentals of web data storage: RDBMS such as MySQL, NoSQL DB such as MongoDB, and how to connect